L.A.W. (comics): Fictional history

 When they arrived at the Peacemaker Project's base, it was revealed that Nightshade was also there, recovering from a procedure that Fate had performed to remove a succubus that was inhabiting her body.
 She had developed new powers as a result of the procedure.
 She could now easily travel through shadows and use them to form a "shadow cyclone" as a weapon against the Ravanans that she had been tracking.
 Nightshade was able to prevent the Ravanans from capturing French Ambassador Yves Fortè.

 During a battle with Avatar and his Ravanans, Peacemaker, Blue Beetle, The Question, and Judomaster were defeated and Judomaster was taken back to Avatar's base.
-While chained to the wall, Judomaster revealed that the Avatar is actually his former sidekick, Tiger.
+While chained to the wall, Judomaster revealed that the Avatar is his former sidekick Tiger.

 Nightshade was able to locate the missing JLA and the Watchtower by utilizing her new powers.
 She was able to free them from the stasis that the Avatar had placed them in and the JLA helped Nightshade repel the attacking Ravanans.
 The JLA returned to Earth to battle the remaining Ravanans while Peacemaker, Blue Beetle, and The Question went into outer space to destroy the targeting system that the Avatar had in place to destroy all of the military outlets in the world.
 Blue Beetle successfully shut down the system and averted a major catastrophe.
 Judomaster then met with the Avatar and, knowing that he was beaten, the Avatar gave up his mission.

 The L.A.W. were able to free Captain Atom and all of the members went their separate ways.
 The Blue Beetle decided that he was going to take some time off from being a super-hero for a while so that he can better understand who he truly is.